ElisaServidio/Performance-Evaluation-and-Applications/README.md

 Assignments and project of PEA course at Politecnico di Milano.

-All the material in this repository is developed in MATLAB.
+All the material in this repository is developed in MATLAB and JMT 1.2.2.